Surface: The most important element of selecting a stamp is the type of surface the stamp will be used on (porous or non-porous).

 Border number 130 representing an “ACCEPTED” status.

-Border number 161 representing an “REJECTED” status.
+Border number 161 representing a “REJECTED” status.

 An employee number and/or company acronym are often added for identification purposes.
-Company logos are available upon request.

 Stamp Size: Inspection stamp sizes are always measured by the size of circle the impression would fit within.